alialeizavieh/MySqlDataAnalytics/README.md

 FROM orders
 GROUP BY order_id;"

-usually the aggreagate functions in sql take time to be run.
+usually the aggreagate functions in sql take time to be run. in this exampl on almost 1.5 million rows takes long time.